cloud-native-toolkit/site-developer-guide/docs/resources/ibm-cloud/access-control.md

 The example in the diagram shows three policies for three very common resource types:

 - **Kubernetes**: Clusters, either [Kubernetes](https://cloud.ibm.com/docs/containers?topic=containers-overview){: target=_blank} or [OpenShift](https://cloud.ibm.com/docs/openshift?topic=openshift-overview){: target=_blank}.
 (The IAM roles for OpenShift clusters are the same as for Kubernetes clusters, i.e. both cluster types are the same resource type called `Kubernetes Service`.)
-- **Registry**: The [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=registry-registry_overview){: target=_blank}, a global multitenant singleton built into IBM Cloud that is its own resource type with its own set of roles.
+- **Registry**: The [IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=registry-registry_overview){: target=_blank}, a global multi-tenant singleton built into IBM Cloud that is its own resource type with its own set of roles.
 - **Services**: Service instances created from the [IBM Cloud catalog](https://cloud.ibm.com/docs/overview?topic=overview-whatis-platform#catalog){: target=_blank} (that are IAM enabled), including services which may be added to or removed from the catalog in the future.

 The diagram shows each policy with Administrator and Manager roles for their respective resource type.
 Administrator grants permissions to use a service including creating and deleting service instances, whereas Manager grants permission to manipulate a service instance (in ways that are service-specific).